manpagez: man pages & more

 Limit the commits output to ones with author/committer header lines

-that match the specified pattern (regular expression).
-With more
+that match the <pattern> regular expression.
+With more than one

 --committer=<pattern>).